cggh/panoptes/documentation/importdata/importsettings/datatable.rst

       *Text (required).* a display name for this query.

-maxCountQueryRecords
-  *Value.*  Default:200000.
-Defines the maximum number of records that will be downloaded to the client.
-  This limit influences views that display individual data items, such as scatter plots and geographical map views.
-  If not specified, this defaults to 200,000.

-maxCountQueryAggregated
-  *Value.*  Default:1000000.
-Defines the maximum number of records that will be queried on the server for views that present data items in an aggregated way, such as histograms and bar graphs.
-  If not specified, this defaults to 1,000,000.

 fetchRecordCount
   *Boolean.*  Default:False.  .

 quickFindFields
   *PropertyIDs.* The list of properties will be used by some tools in the software that allow the user to quickly find a (set of) item(s).

+previewProperties
+  *PropertyIDs.* The list of properties that will be shown (along with the primary key) when the item is previewed such as in genome browser .

 disableSubsets
   *Boolean.* If set, there will be no subsets options for this data table.